Adventist Health Bakersfield: History

-Seeing a need for highly specialized burn services in our community, in 2008 SJCH made the announcement of a new partnership that would bring the Grossman Burn Centers (GBC) to Bakersfield.
+In 2008 SJCH made the announcement of a new partnership that would bring the Grossman Burn Centers (GBC) to Bakersfield.
 In June 2009, The Aera Burn Clinic (outpatient) of the Grossman Burn Center at SJCH opened; in September 2010, the inpatient ICU opened.
 With 41 percent of patients being children, the majority have been under the age of five, and most suffered from a scald injury occurring in the home.

 In 2009, SJCH received accreditation from The Society of Chest Pain Centers as a Nationally Accredited Chest Pain Center.
 SJCH became the only hospital between Los Angeles and San Francisco to house a Nationally Certified Stroke Center and a Nationally Accredited Chest Pain Center under the same roof.
 In 2013, SJCH received the American Heart Association's Mission: Lifeline® Heart Attack Receiving Center Accreditation, as the first hospital in Kern County and the second in the state of California to be given this distinction.
 This means that the hospital met quality care measures for patients experiencing the most severe type of heart attacks, in which blood flow is completely blocked to a portion of the heart.

 In late 2010, SJCH announced the purchase of Quest Imaging, an outpatient radiology facility providing Magnetic Resonance Imaging (MRI), Computed Tomography, Nuclear Medicine, Mammography and other imaging services.
 Quest Imaging originally was founded in 2002 by Dr. Donald Cornforth and Dr. Donald Fitzgerald, who perceived the need for a new outpatient center based on assessment of quality imaging services at that time and the continued, as well as projected, growth of the community.
 Slated to open in late 2014, a second Quest Imaging center will be opening in the heart of downtown Bakersfield.
 The center will be a comprehensive imaging facility, housing a breast center and all-digital services.

 SJCH expanded its medical campus in May 2013, opening The AIS Cancer Center and Outpatient Surgery Center, directly across the street from the main hospital.
 The AIS Cancer Center includes radiation and medical oncology, a Varian trueBEAM Linear Accelerator with RapidArch technology, and is affiliated with the UC Davis Comprehensive Cancer Center.